spook/ink2pdf/README.md

 # ink2pdf
 Generates a multi-page PDF document from your Inkscape document.

+Note: Inkscape 1.2 introduces multiple-page support; if you use Inkscape 1.2+ then there's no need for this _ink2pdf_ utility.

 ## Multiple Pages..
 In Inkscape?

 Inkscape is a drawing tool, right?